Dr Federico Caprotti

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-Federico is a Fellow (2018-20) of the Alan Turing Institute.
-Since 2016 he has been an Affiliated Research Fellow of the Institute of Asian and Pacific Studies at the University of Nottingham Ningbo China.
+Federico was a Fellow (2018-21) of the Alan Turing Institute, and in 2020 was awarded the 2020 Newton Prize, in the Chair's Prize category.
+The £500K prize is for a project linking off-grid solar energy to sustainable refrigeration-based businesses, run by women entrepreneurs, in Cape Town, South Africa.
+Since 2016 Federico has been an Affiliated Research Fellow of the Institute of Asian and Pacific Studies at the University of Nottingham Ningbo China.
 In 2017, a paper he was lead author on was named as one of the 25 most significant papers published in the past 40 years in the International Journal of Urban and Regional Research.

 Broad research specialisms: